 Knowing your customers

 CRM is not just an optional extra, it’s the best way to run your business.
-But whether you start with a paper-based records approach or use a system on your computer network such as Salesforce, Goldmine or ACT, you need to focus on customer relationship management if you want to maximise sales and grow your business.
+But whether you start with a paper-based records approach or use a system such as Salesforce, Goldmine or Sage Integrated CRM, you need to focus on customer relationship management if you want to maximise sales and grow your business.

 “Small businesses need to know who their customers are,” says Blick.
 “You need to know how many customers you have, who they are and when was the last transaction.
 You also need to define how ‘live’ they are.
 Some of your customers could have lapsed and you may not even know it.”

 It’s important to define different types of customers, says Blick.
 “You’ve got to be able to spot high value and low value customers, the trundlers and the lapsed customers.
 Keep it simple.
 Lapsed customers could be those that haven’t bought for six months.”

 You’ll also need a definition for your best customers - whether they’re the biggest spenders or the most frequent customers, or offer the greatest revenue potential.
 They could even be prestigious or key influencers that help to bring in more business.
 “You need to know who your VIPs are,” says Blick.
 “At the same time, you need to collect the names of enquirers and prospects.”